buchandersenn/android-permission-manager/README.md

 If neither of these conditions are met, then the permissionManager requests the permission and the onPermissionGranted/onPermissionDenied callbacks called once the user has answered.

-Alternatively, it is also possible to just check for the permission 'silently':
+Alternatively, it is also possible to check for the permission 'silently':

     permissionManager.with(...)
             .onPermissionGranted(new OnPermissionGrantedCallback() {...})
             .onPermissionDenied(new OnPermissionDeniedCallback() {...})
             .check();

-The check() method will not ask the user for permission if it is not available, thus the onPermissionShowRationale callback is irrelevant.
-It will always invoke either the onPermissionGranted or the onPermissionDenied callback at once.
+The check() method will not ask the user for permission if it is not already granted, thus the onPermissionShowRationale callback is irrelevant.
+It will always perform the check and invoke either the onPermissionGranted or the onPermissionDenied callback at once.

 ## Callback interfaces